StoneMasons4106/sleeper-ffl-discordbot/README.md

 # Sleeper Fantasy Football Discord Bot

 This Discord Bot is powered by the [Sleeper API Wrapper](https://github.com/SwapnikKatkoori/sleeper-api-wrapper) for providing granular information about one's Sleeper Fantasy Football league, right to Discord.
+If you wish to donate to the project, here's my [Patreon](https://www.patreon.com/stonemasons).

+## Features

+* Specific information about your league such as the names and members.

+* See your matchups and scoreboards for the current week.

+* Check your current total league standings.

+* See what players are trending a certain direction, such as being added or dropped.

+* See your league mate's roster, or a portion of it.

+* Check on a player's roster and injury status.

+* Check the forecast for the area of a game based on city or zip code.

+* Custom prefixes, in case you have another bot with the same default prefix.

 ## Scheduled Messages